Skip to main content

 standardNone — shares host home + networkDaily driver, normal development

-airgappedFull network + home isolationSensitive code, untrusted scripts, private keys
+airgappedFull network + true tmpfs home isolationSensitive code, untrusted scripts, private keys

 ghostIdentity only — different user + hostnamePermission-sensitive testing, clean-slate identity